-How the author made simple handkerchiefs using cotton block-print fabrics from India.
+How I made simple handkerchiefs using cotton block-print fabrics from India.

 Since returning from India last month, I had been itching to sew using the fabrics I bought there.
 Although, my plans with them will have to be put on hold until I complete my on-going project (a huge one - figuratively and literally!).

 I did, however, manage to squeeze in a quick project to make a set of men's handkerchiefs.
 The husband chose two half-meter strips of block print fabrics from the shop's remnant stash, each with selvage-to-selvage widths of about 130cm.
 One fabric had motifs of elephants on black background, while the other had motifs that reminded me of bunga mas (if you are a product of Malaysian national education system and had paid attention in Sejarah, you would know what these are!).

 The sewing process was extremely simple.
 Starting with one of the fabric strips, I simply trimmed its edges to create a clean "long" rectangle.
 The dimensions weren't important, as long as all edges were straight and corners were at right angles.

 Then, I halved the "long" rectangle to create two "short" rectangles that turned out to be about 45cm by 65cm (again, exact dimensions were unimportant)

 Here's where I wished I had learned to make rolled hems.